Who Is Sharon Osbourne?

 'America's Got Talent'

-In recent years, Osbourne has again found success as a reality television personality.
-Since 2007, she has appeared as a judge on America's Got Talent.
-Osbourne also joined the cast for the 2010 season of The Celebrity Apprentice, battling against the likes of Joan Rivers, Cyndi Lauper, and Bret Michaels for a chance to win money for charity.
+Osbourne has again found success as a reality television personality.
+From 2007-2012, she was a judge on America's Got Talent, and was on the 2010 season of The Celebrity Apprentice, battling against the likes of Joan Rivers, Cyndi Lauper and Bret Michaels for a chance to win money for charity.
 She released her debut novel, Revenge, which hit bookstores in England that same year.

-In May 2016 Sharon and Ozzy announced their plans to divorce after 33 years of marriage.
-It was reported that the split came after Sharon learned of Ozzy's alleged affair with a celebrity hair stylist, according to US Weekly.
+In May 2016, Sharon and Ozzy announced their plans to divorce after 33 years of marriage.
+It was reported that the split came after Sharon learned of Ozzy's alleged affair with a celebrity hairstylist.
 However, two months later the couple that had endured so many ups and downs together decided to make their relationship work.
 On July 25th, Sharon announced their reconciliation on her show The Talk.
 "It's been very hard...
 He's very embarrassed and ashamed about his conduct," she said.
 "I forgive, [but] it's going to take a long time to trust.
 But you know, we've been together for 36 years, 34 of marriage, and it's more than half of my life and I just can't think of my life without him... even though he is a dog!”

 Ozzy, appearing on Good Morning America with their son Jack, also said the marriage was not over.
 “It’s just a bump in the road,” he said.
 "It's back on track again.”

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!